 The latest installment of Trainer Tidbits is brought to you by FitRec Personal Trainer, Viviana Gamboa.
 Viviana discusses in detail one of the most popular question she gets asked from her personal training clients.
 Check out her valuable information below.

 By talk, I mean let’s talk about lower body fat, as it is a very popular question that a lot of personal trainers are asked!
 How do I lose the “Belly Fat” and get abs?
 Truthfully, we already have abs they’re just hiding under some “fluffy stuff.”
-For some people, you can lose the fat, but what is more important for everyone is to make sure you are building a strong core!
+For some people, you can lose fat, but what is more important for everyone is to make sure you are building a strong core!
 It can start off really easy!
 Actively use those muscles in your movements!
 Stop sitting, move around more, and challenge yourself to do more!

 You can do this!
 I know you can!
 Check out my tidbit below.
 It really is a great way to get started.
 But also don’t forget to sign up with a FitRec Personal Trainer today!

 As a personal trainer, there are a few questions that I seem to be asked pretty frequently.
 One of those questions is “How do I lose the lower body fat?”.
 It’s a common question but also a question that has multiple answers.
 First, everyone’s body stores fat differently, a common area is for the body to store it in the lower belly area.
-But many factors can contribute to the increase of fat.
+But many factors can contribute to the increase in fat.
 Some factors you can control are things such as your lifestyle choices and your diet.
 Exercising and healthy eating choices can definitely help!
-Factors you can’t control are things such as you’re genetics.
+Factors you can’t control are things such as your genetics.
 But also there is no such thing as what we call “Spot Treating” which is where someone only does exercises for that area.
 An example is doing a lot of core exercises for that “6-pack abs.”

 Honestly, patience is the key!
 Signing up with a Personal Trainer to help you get started on your goals is a great idea!
 They will be able to give you information or tips that may help you on your journey!
 In the meantime, here are a few exercises that I recommend to my clients to help them build core strength!
 Let me know what you think!